TimeMagazineLabs/traveling_santa_problem/docs/data.md

 ## Getting the coordinates and area for counties

-To regenerate the geography data that lives in `geography/data`, you just need a few Node dependencies.
+To regenerate the geography data that lives in the `data` directory, you just need a few Node dependencies.
 And [Node](https://nodejs.org/en/) itself, of course.

 	npm install 			# D3 and a few other libraries we need to compute centroids npm install -g mapshaper 	# neatly converts SHP files to GeoJSON or TopoJSON formats from the command line